hl7au/au-fhir-base/input/intro-notes/StructureDefinition-result-copies-to-intro.md

-<p class="request-for-feedback">This extension is published at [FHIR maturity model DRAFT 0](generalguidance.html#maturity-levels) level only.
-Input is requested to assess whether this extension has support to proceed with further development, should be retained for further discussion or is no longer needed.
+<p class="request-for-feedback">This extension is published at <a href="generalguidance.html#maturity-levels">FHIR maturity model DRAFT 0</a> level only.
+Input is requested to assess whether this extension has support to be approved, should be retained as a draft for further discussion or is no longer needed.
 Please comment by raising <a href="https://jira.hl7.org/projects/FHIR/issues">HL7 Jira Issues</a>.</p>

 ### Usage Notes